Friday, July 21, 2017 at https://instructure.adobeconnect.com/canvaslivesessions/

 What is T2T?

-Our Canvas Training Team presents the T2T Series ('Train 2 Train').
+Our The specified item was not found. presents the T2T Series ('Train 2 Train').
 This monthly series is designed for those wonderful folks who are in the position of training their faculty and/or staff on using Canvas.
 Every month, we'll offer tips and tricks on ways to train on various topics and features in Canvas.
 Why... cuz we 'get' what you do... and we want you to keep doing it!

 Gearing up for a new and amazing school year?
 So are we.
 We are getting ready to release new sessions (Canvas for Math & Science, Canvas for Language Acquisition, and Canvas for the Arts!) training in our amazing new Principal Academy, and rolling out a session on the Student Experience.
 Want a sneak peak at all the awesome?
 Join us for this session and give us your feedback!